The Lorentzian scattering rigidity problem and rigidity of stationary metrics: Introduction

 \section{Introduction}

-We study the scattering relation $\mathcal S$ for Lorentzian manifolds with spacelike or timelike boundaries.
-The main question we are interested in is whether one can recover the metric $g$, up to some group of explicit gauge transformations, given $\mathcal S$.
+We study the scattering relation $\mathcal S^\sharp$ for Lorentzian manifolds with spacelike or timelike boundaries.
+The main question we are interested in is whether one can recover the metric $g$, up to some group of explicit gauge transformations, given $\mathcal S^\sharp$.
+Our convention is that $\mathcal S^\sharp$ acts on projections of lightlike \textit{covectors} on the boundary; for its vector version we use the notation $\mathcal{S}$ but our main interest is in $\mathcal S^\sharp$.
 While the question in this generality is still unanswered, and most likely requires assumptions beyond the ones we require for Riemannian metrics, we concentrate on the following three problems.

 \textbf{(A)} Suppose we want to solve it by linearization near a background metric $g$.
 In fact, some of the strongest results in the Riemannian case are obtained this way.
 In the Riemannian case, a linearization of the boundary distance function $\rho$ leads to the inversion of the geodesic X-ray transform of tensor fields \be{3} Xf(x,v)= \int \left\langle f ,\dot\gamma_{x,v}(t) \otimes \dot\gamma_{x,v}(t)\right\rangle\d t, \ee where the two-tensor $f$ is the perturbation of $g$.
 We want to show that $Xf=0$ implies that $f$ is potential (see next section), which linearizes the diffeomorphism invariance of the scattering rigidity problem.
 Moreover, we want to prove a stability estimate allowing us to treat the nonlinearity, see, e.g., \cite{SU-JFA09}.